 Full course for one semester.
 What is a romantic novel?
 Emphasis on the transcendental aspects of romanticism has tended to define the romantic era as one dominated by the great poetic texts of the era, but the period also marks an extraordinary high point in the development of the novel.
 In this course we will look at the novel’s figuring of transcendence, at its response to the events, aesthetic theories, and dominant figures of romanticism, and at the variety of forms the novel spans at this time, Works will be drawn from among the following: Goethe’s Sorrows of Young Werther; Edmund Burke’s Reflections on the Revolution in France; Matthew Lewis’s The Monk; William Godwin’s Caleb Williams; Jane Austen’s Persuasion; Shelley’s Frankenstein; Sir Walter Scott’s The Bride of Lammermoor; and James Hogg’s Confessions of a Justified Sinner; as well as poetic texts and essays by Percy Bysshe Shelley, Mary Wollstonecraft, William Wordsworth and others.
 There will also be substantial historical and critical readings.
 Prerequisites: two English courses at the 200 level or permission of the instructor.
 This course applies toward the pre-1900 requirement.
 Conference.
-Not offered 2014–15.
+Not offered 2017–18.

 Full course for one semester.
 In this course we will interrogate the problematic status of the fictional narratives generally classified as romances.
 Is the romance a historically specific genre, the medieval precursor to the modern novel?
 Or is it, as Northrop Frye maintains, “the structural core of all fiction”?
 In thinking through such questions, we will also consider the relationship of the romance to the categories/genres of epic, novel, and history in light of critical discussions by Jameson, Auerbach, Parker, and others.
 As we move from the Greek romance through the “classic” romances of the Middle Ages and finally on to modern continuations of the form, we will specifically address issues of narrative structure, chivalric vs. heroic identities, and the historical representations of class, gender, and the nation.
 Texts studied may include Daphnis and Chloe, Malory’s Morte D’Arthur, Spenser’s The Faerie Queene, Haggard’s She, and Morris’s The Wood Beyond the World, as well as several anonymous Middle English romances such as Sir Gawain and the Green Knight, King Horn, Orfeo, and Havelok the Dane.
 Prerequisites: two English courses at the 200 level or above.
 This course applies toward the pre-1900 requirement.
 Conference.
 Not offered 2017–18.

 Southern Literature: Race and Region

 Full course for one semester.
 This course analyzes the constructions of race and the vernacular from The Adventures of Huckleberry Finn to The Help.
 Tracing the use of dialect fiction, minstrelsy, and plantation pastoral from the nineteenth century to the present day, we will examine concepts of identity and authenticity; constructions of racial, regional, and national solidarity; and the contested politics of the African American vernacular.
 Although we will focus on the South, we will contextualize these writings within the broader American and British tradition, examining representations of class, educational access, and geography in a range of regionalist texts.
 Authors will include Mark Twain, Joel Chandler Harris, Paul Lawrence Dunbar, Charles Chesnutt, William Faulkner, Zora Neale Hurston, and Langston Hughes.
 Prerequisite: Junior standing or two 200-level English courses.
-Applies toward the literature prior to 1900 requirement.
+This course applies toward the pre-1900 requirement.
 Conference.
+Not offered 2017–18.